zcash-hackworks/zdev-docker/README.md

 You should now be able to control the emulated device and launch the app.
-To connect to your `lightwalletd`, go in the app's settings and choose Localhost2, apply, then restart the app.
+To connect to your `lightwalletd`, go in the app's settings and choose Localhost2, click the checkmark, then re-open the app.

 ## TODOs

+- Fix the VNC resolution
 - How to do a reindex to fix the database?
 - Put `.zcash-mainnet` and `.zcash-testnet` fully loaded into the image.
 - Make the builds use the output of dependencies' builds